agrc/gis.utah.gov/about/policy/sgid/index.md

 ### Open SGID Qualifications
 {: .text-left}

+These criteria apply to datasets delivered to UGRC for inclusion in the [Open SGID]({% link sgid/index.html %}#open-sgid).

 - Datasets should be useful to **multiple agencies or organizations'** daily activities or decision-making.
-Datasets primarily used internally by a single agency aren't great candidates for the Open SGID.
+Datasets primarily used internally by a single agency aren't great candidates for the Open SGID; instead, it would be great to have references to them in the SGID Open Data site or the SGID Index.
-- The entity providing the dataset should not have the internal **capability** to publicly serve the data (such as through an existing ArcGIS Online organization).
+- The entity providing the dataset should lack the internal **capability** to publicly serve the data (such as through an existing ArcGIS Online organization).
-  - We may not include a dataset based solely on an entity's data storage costs or server capacity.
+  - We may chose not include a dataset if an entity has the capability to share it but lacks server capacity or is trying to reduce data storage costs.
-- Datasets should be a core and vital GIS layer for the state (for example, land ownership category boundaries).
+- Datasets should be a **core and vital** GIS layer for the state (for example, land ownership category boundaries).
-- Datasets should have accurate metadata that meets our [minimum metadata standards]({% link about/policy/metadata/index.md %}).
+- Datasets should have **accurate metadata** that meets our [minimum metadata standards]({% link about/policy/metadata/index.md %}).

 ---